• Skip to main content

 Green tea and matcha both have therapeutic effects on the body.
 Both the teas are essentially similar when it comes to their health benefits.
 A hot steaming cup of both can invigorate your senses and boost your mental and physical processes.

 Matcha gives you more of everything, due to the higher nutrient density and the fact that the whole leaves are consumed.
+As a result, the health benefits of matcha beat any other tea per cup.
 It is also much better suited for use as a cooking ingredient, giving you many more options for taking advantage of the health benefits of tea.

 But that doesn’t mean it is better.
 Which tea is better depends comes down to preference.